akclifto/SER_Web-based-Applications/Lab4/Lab4README.txt

     R5: Implemented

 Activity 3:
-    R1: Implemented with localStorage to persist state for username and commnets if browser closed.
+    R1: Implemented with localStorage to persist state for username and comments if browser closed.
     R2: Implemented
     R3: Implemented
         Testing cases used: